codurance/site/src/_posts/2019-04-29-state-of-the-art-jenkins-github-docker.md

 * You'll need to learn the syntax of the Jenkinsfile
 * There are two different syntax options (scripted and declarative) which you need to be aware of
-* The documentation on how to use the plugins is not always clear, with examples, and easy to use
+* The documentation on how to use the plugins is not always clear and often does not have any examples

 ## The app